 The second number describes the version of the Package Description File Format: All basic changes in the manifest.xml will lead to a new second digit.

 Changes in the third number apply for the changed support of content types within the package without changing the basic structure of the manifest.xml.

+Glossary of Terms